 Surjamuki Disabled Youth Project

-This project runs on a Saturday daytime and on Wednesday evenings and involves supporting young people with disabilities to socialise and take part in activities such as arts and crafts, going to the theatre, music workshops, etc. This project could help you to gain social work and disability awareness skills with a group of creative young people.
+This project runs on a Saturday daytime and involves supporting young people with disabilities to socialise and take part in activities such as arts and crafts, going to the theatre, music workshops, etc. This project could help you to gain social work and disability awareness skills with a group of creative young people.

 Under 5s & Crèche

 As a volunteer, you would work with pre-school children aged 0-4 years assisting in crèche childcare and play sessions.
 You can gain childcare skills and develop an understanding of child development.
 We currently only accept volunteers who have, or are studying towards, a childcare qualification.

 Reception and Administration

 Volunteers are needed in the reception area at St Hilda’s East Community Centre and Sonali Gardens.
 You would provide a welcoming atmosphere for visitors, book appointments and undertake various administrative duties.

 Sonali Gardens Daycare Centre

 At our day centre for local adults and elders with disabilities you would be involved in escorting members of the group to and from Sonali Gardens and assisting with activities such as exercise, music sessions, playing carrom and reading.
 You will gain skills necessary for work within the health and social care fields.

 Minibus Drivers and Passenger Assistants